 There were two radio catalogs that already had $L_X$ and $\Gamma$ values available.
-For Macconi+20, spectral fitting was done to acquire these values and for Liao+20\_II, the values are obtained from the literature references within and are typically a result of spectral fitting.
+For Macconi+20, spectral fitting was done to acquire these values, and for Liao+20\_II the values were obtained from the literature references within and are typically a result of spectral fitting.
 In this case, it was necessary to acquire only UV flux measurements.
-In this case we follow the preference order of \xmm\ then \swift\ and cross-match the catalog first with XMM-OM-SUSS 5.0.
-Then for the sources that do not have an associated simultaneous \xmm\ UV observation or did not make it through the quality cuts we cross-match those with the \swift\ UVOTSSC catalog.
-Again we find the closest UV matches within 5\as\ of the radio source and in the case of the \swift\ UVOTSSC sources, we choose a UV observation according to \S\ref{sect:select_UV}.
+In this case, we followed the preference order of \xmm\ then \swift\ and cross-matched the catalog first with XMM-OM-SUSS 5.0.
+Then, for the sources that do not have an associated simultaneous \xmm\ UV observation or did not make it through the quality cuts, we cross-matched those with the \swift\ UVOTSSC catalog.
+Again, we find the closest UV matches within 5\as\ of the radio source, and in the case of the \swift\ UVOTSSC sources, we chose a UV observation according to Sect. \ref{sect:select_UV}.